International Travel and Activities

 The U.S. Department of State has a website which provides travel advisories, as well as safety and security information, for every country in the world.
 K-State strongly recommends each traveler register on the website or download the mobile app to gain access to real-time information.

 The U.S. State Department ranks travel advisory levels in four categories: 1) Exercise normal precautions; 2) Exercise increased caution; 3) Reconsider travel; and 4) Do not travel.
-In addition, the Centers for Disease Control and Prevention has three travel health Watch Levels: 1) Practice Usual Precautions; 2) Practice Enhanced Precautions; and 3) Avoid Nonessential travel.
+The Centers for Disease Control and Prevention (CDC) has three travel health notice levels: 1) Practice Usual Precautions; 2) Practice Enhanced Precautions; and 3) Avoid Nonessential travel.
 The CDC also has four COVID-19 levels: 1) Low; 2) Moderate; 3) High; 4) Special Circumstances/Do not travel.

-The university generally disfavors employees or students participating in university-sponsored international travel to any locations categorized as Level 3 or Level 4 by the U.S. Department of State or classified as Warning Level 3 by the Center for Disease Control and Prevention or classified as COVID-19 level 3 or level 4.
-The supervisor — or in the case of student travel that is faculty led, the supervisor or faculty — must seek prior approval before registering and booking any travel, by completing and submitting to IRAWG@ksu.edu the Travel to Elevated Risk Locations Request Form located here.
+The university generally disfavors employees or students participating in university-sponsored international travel to any locations categorized as Level 3 or Level 4 by the U.S. Department of State, classified as Warning Level 3 by the Center for Disease Control and Prevention or classified as COVID-19 level 3 or level 4.
+The supervisor — or in the case of student travel that is faculty led, the supervisor or faculty — must seek prior approval before registering and booking any travel, by completing the elevated risk section of the international travel registration form.